STOLEN SHAKESPEARE GUILD

 Organization Mission Statement

 The Stolen Shakespeare Guild is founded to create a family of artists and audiences, and is dedicated to exploring stories with enduring themes.
-Our mission is to make outstanding classical theater available to everyone in the Fort Worth and Dallas communities.
+As a 501 (c) (3) non-profit organization, our mission is to make outstanding classical theater available to everyone in the Fort Worth and Dallas communities.
 Through affordable and diverse programming, we seek to debunk the myth that Shakespeare and other forms of classical theatre are irrelevant to the modern audience.
 We always embrace the timeless masterpieces of William Shakespeare, the works from which he drew his inspiration, and plays that have been influenced by the Immortal Bard himself.

 The Stolen Shakespeare Guild began in 2004 as a master’s thesis project at the respected Texas Woman’s University.
 Founding Artistic Director Jason Morgan felt strongly that North Texas needed a theater that could bring together a remarkable group of actors and artists to read, study, rehearse, and perform great classical plays.
 After 13 years the SSG is still at it having performed over 65 productions in our history.
 The SSG is a theatre ensemble comprised of accomplished equity and non-equity actors, directors, and other theatre artists dedicated to bringing classical theatre to Fort Worth.
 After performing our first couple productions at different theaters in the metroplex we incorporated as a non-profit organization in 2006.
 The company moved to our current space at the Sander’s Theater which is a part of the Fort Worth Community Arts Center in 2007.
 The SSG expanded its reach in 2008 by presenting a full season of shows and has since expanded from 4 shows a year to 8 shows a year.
 In 2015, we embarked on an experiment presenting children’s shows with a classical twist.
 This program is called Billy’s Globe House and its focus has been to encourage young children to attend and enjoy theater while teaching them valuable life lessons.
 Also, in 2015 we started a High School Shakespeare monologue competition and this has allowed us to try and reach out to youth across Fort Worth area and teach them the importance of studying, watching, and performing Shakespeare.
 As the SSG continues to grow and mature, we remain committed to producing full seasons of plays and educational outreach programs.